mongodb/mongo/src/mongo/db/repl/README.md

 It should be noted that due to journaling, the oplog and many collections in the local database are an exception and are up-to-date at startup rather than reflecting the recovery timestamp.

-If a node went through an unclean shutdown, then it might have been in the middle of writing a batch of oplog entries to its oplog.
-Since this is done in parallel, it could mean that there are gaps in the oplog from entries in the batch that weren't written yet, called **oplog holes**.
-During startup, a node wouldn't be able to tell which oplog entries were successfully written into the oplog.
-To fix this, after getting the recovery timestamp, the node will truncate its oplog to a point that it can guarantee didn't have any oplog holes using the `oplogTruncateAfterPoint` document.
+If a node went through an unclean shutdown, then it might have been in the middle of applying parallel writes.
+Each write is associated with an oplog entry.
+Primaries perform writes in parallel, and batch application applies oplog entries in parallel.
+Since these operations are done in parallel, they can cause temporary gaps in the oplog from entries that are not yet written, called **oplog holes**.
+A node can crash while there are still **oplog holes** on disk.

+During startup, a node will not be able to tell which oplog entries were successfully persisted in the oplog and which were uncommitted on disk and disappeared.
+A primary may be unknowingly missing oplog entries that the secondaries already replicated; or a secondary may lose oplog entries that it thought it had already replicated.
+This would make the recently crashed node inconsistent with the rest its replica set.
+To fix this, after getting the recovery timestamp, the node will truncate its oplog to a point that it can guarantee does not have any oplog holes using the [`oplogTruncateAfterPoint`](#replication-timestamp-glossary) document.
 This document is journaled and untimestamped so that it will reflect information more recent than the latest stable checkpoint even after a shutdown.

-During oplog application, before writing a batch of oplog entries to the oplog, the node will set the `oplogTruncateAfterPoint` to be the first entry in the batch.
-If the node shuts down before finishing writing the batch, then during startup recovery, the node will truncate the oplog to the point before the batch (meaning it will truncate inclusive of the `oplogTruncateAfterPoint`).
-If the node successfully finishes writing the batch to the oplog during oplog application, it will reset the `oplogTruncateAfterPoint` since there are no oplog holes and the oplog wouldn't need to be truncated if the node restarted.
+The `oplogTruncateAfterPoint` can be set in two scenarios.
+The first is during oplog batch application.
+Before writing a batch of oplog entries to the oplog, the node will set the `oplogTruncateAfterPoint` to the `lastApplied` timestamp.
+If the node shuts down before it finishes writing the batch, then during startup recovery the node will truncate the oplog back to the point saved before the batch application began.
+If the node successfully finishes writing the batch to the oplog, it will reset the `oplogTruncateAfterPoint` to null since there are no oplog holes and the oplog will not need to be truncated if the node restarts.

+The second scenario for setting the `oplogTruncateAfterPoint` is while primary.
+A primary allows secondaries to replicate one of its oplog entries as soon as there are no oplog holes in-memory behind the entry.
+However, secondaries do not have to wait for the oplog entry to make it to disk on the primary nor for there to be no holes behind it on disk on the primary.
+Therefore, some already replicated writes may disappear from the primary if the primary crashes.
+The primary will continually update the `oplogTruncateAfterPoint` in order to track and forward the no oplog holes point on disk, in case of an unclean shutdown.
+Then startup recovery can take care of any oplog inconsistency with the rest of the replica set.

 After truncating the oplog, the node will see if the recovery timestamp differs from the top of the newly truncated oplog.
 If it does, this means that there are oplog entries that must be applied to make the data consistent with the oplog.
 The node will apply all the operations starting at the recovery timestamp through the top of the oplog.
 The one exception is that it will not apply `prepareTransaction` oplog entries.
-Similar to how a node reconstructs prepared transactions during initial sync and rollback, the node will update the transactions table every time it see a `prepareTransaction` oplog entry.
+Similar to how a node reconstructs prepared transactions during initial sync and rollback, the node will update the transactions table every time it sees a `prepareTransaction` oplog entry.
 Once the node has finished applying all the oplog entries through the top of the oplog, it will [reconstruct](#recovering-prepared-transactions) all transactions still in the prepare state.